+(i) Responsiveness Review.
+This section includes information on the criteria that make an application or project ineligible.
+These are sometimes referred to as “responsiveness” criteria, “go-no-go” criteria, or “threshold” criteria.
+Federal agencies may change the title of this section as appropriate.
+This section must include the following:

+(A) A brief understanding of the Federal agency responsiveness review process.

+(B) A list and enough detail to understand the criteria or disqualifying factors to be reviewed.

+(C) A reference to the regulation or requirement that describes the restriction, if applicable.
+For example, if entities that have been found to be in violation of a particular Federal statute are ineligible, say so.

-1. Criteria—Required.
-This section must address the criteria that the Federal awarding agency will use to evaluate applications.
-This includes the merit and other review criteria that evaluators will use to judge applications, including any statutory, regulatory, or other preferences (e.g., minority status or Native American tribal preferences) that will be applied in the review process.
+(ii) Review Criteria.
+This section must address the review criteria that the Federal agency will use to evaluate applications for merit.
+This information includes the merit and other review criteria evaluators will use to judge applications, including any statutory, regulatory, or other preferences that will be applied in the review process.
 These criteria are distinct from eligibility criteria that are addressed before an application is accepted for review and any program policy or other factors that are applied during the selection process, after the review process is completed.

-The intent is to make the application process transparent so applicants can make informed decisions when preparing their applications to maximize fairness of the process.
-The announcement should clearly describe all criteria, including any sub-criteria.
-If criteria vary in importance, the announcement should specify the relative percentages, weights, or other means used to distinguish among them.
-For statutory, regulatory, or other preferences, the announcement should provide a detailed explanation of those preferences with an explicit indication of their effect (e.g., whether they result in additional points being assigned).
+The intent is to make the application process transparent so applicants can make informed decisions when preparing their applications to maximize the fairness of the process.

+(A) This section must include the following:

+(1) A clear description of each criterion and sub-criterion used.

+(2) If criteria vary in importance, the relative percentages, weights, or other means used to distinguish between them.

+(3) For statutory, regulatory, or other preferences, an explanation of those preferences with an explicit indication of their effect, for example, if they result in additional points being assigned.

-If an applicant's proposed cost sharing will be considered in the review process (as opposed to being an eligibility criterion described in Section C.2), the announcement must specifically address how it will be considered (e.g., to assign a certain number of additional points to applicants who offer cost sharing, or to break ties among applications with equivalent scores after evaluation against all other factors).
-If cost sharing will not be considered in the evaluation, the announcement should say so, so that there is no ambiguity for potential applicants.
-Vague statements that cost sharing is encouraged, without clarification as to what that means, are unhelpful to applicants.
-It also is important that the announcement be clear about any restrictions on the types of cost (e.g., in-kind contributions) that are acceptable as cost sharing.
+(4) How an applicant's proposed cost sharing will be considered in the review process if it is not an eligibility criterion in Section 2b.
+For example, to assign a certain number of additional points to applicants who offer cost sharing or to break ties among applications with equivalent scores after evaluation against all other factors.
+If cost sharing will not be considered in the evaluation, the announcement should say so.
+Do not include statements that cost sharing is encouraged without providing clarity about what that means.

-2. Review and Selection Process—Required.
-This section may vary in the level of detail provided.
-The announcement must list any program policy or other factors or elements, other than merit criteria, that the selecting official may use in selecting applications for Federal award (e.g., geographical dispersion, program balance, or diversity).
-The Federal awarding agency may also include other appropriate details.
-For example, this section may indicate who is responsible for evaluation against the merit criteria (e.g., peers external to the Federal awarding agency or Federal awarding agency personnel) and/or who makes the final selections for Federal awards.
-If there is a multi-phase review process (e.g., an external panel advising internal Federal awarding agency personnel who make final recommendations to the deciding official), the announcement may describe the phases.
-It also may include: the number of people on an evaluation panel and how it operates, the way reviewers are selected, reviewer qualifications, and the way that conflicts of interest are avoided.
-With respect to electronic methods for providing information about funding opportunities or accepting applicants' submissions of information, each Federal awarding agency is responsible for compliance with Section 508 of the Rehabilitation Act of 1973 (29 U.S.C.
-794d).

-In addition, if the Federal awarding agency permits applicants to nominate suggested reviewers of their applications or suggest those they feel may be inappropriate due to a conflict of interest, that information should be included in this section.
+(5) The relevant information if the Federal agency permits applicants to nominate reviewers of their applications or suggest those they feel may be inappropriate due to a conflict of interest.